 We gladly give our time to bring you

-but we rely on your help to keep this
+but we rely on your help to keep at it.
+Please

 and help pay the bills for website hosting,